Mateusz-Grzelinski/corpus-macro-replacer/README.md

 - file name must be the same as makro name (settings from `MakroCollection.dat` are ignored)
 - makro file extension must be `.CMD` (must be capitalized)

+## Converting variable names from local to gloval

+Adding `_` to variable name cases it to become global (global variablers are also accessed via `evar`).

-Converting local variables to global (evar) variables might be not what you want:
+Converting local variables to global (evar) variables might be not what you want - it will discard you local changes, see example below:

 ```
 [VARIJABLE] // old